 A few things to keep in mind:

-- Thesis research will be completed during summer before your senior year.
-While we expect students will be pursuing other work and pursuits over the summer, a thesis necessitates time allotted for research too.
+Thesis research will be completed during summer before your senior year.
+While we expect that students will be pursuing other work and pursuits over the summer, commiting to writing a thesis necessitates that you allot time for research.
 This may constrain the choices you make regarding work, etc.

-- Students who want to study abroad during spring of junior year or fall of senior year cannot do a thesis
+- How writing a thesis impacts study abroad: Students who want to study abroad during spring of junior year or fall of senior year cannot do a thesis

 Admission to the senior thesis process is based on